cianfrocco-lab/cryoem-cloud-tools/README.md

 	* <pre>$ unzip rclone-v1.35-linux-amd64.zip</pre>

 ###Environment setup
-For each user, you will create a hidden directory in their home directory into which you will add the aws_init.sh file and their keypair.
+For each user, you will create a hidden directory in their home directory into which you will add the aws/aws_init.sh file and their keypair.

 * Create hidden folder:
 <pre>$ mkdir /home/[user]/.aws</pre>

-* Copy aws_init.sh file & edit to include credentials
+* Copy aws/aws_init.sh file & edit to include credentials

 * Copy keypair into directory, making sure to modify permissions of file using <pre>chmod 600</pre>